Areas of Applications

 clustered responses.

-Suppose the goal is to simulate 5000
+Suppose the goal is to simulate \(5000\) clustered binary responses with

-simplicity, assume that the clustered binary responses are
+the clustered binary responses are independent.

 set.seed(123)